-So you’ve got a new car, a hatch or an SUV, congratulations!
-Before testing out your ride, making your ownership formal with the government is the most urgent priority.
+So you’ve got a new car, a hatchback or an SUV, congratulations!
+Before testing out your ride however, making your ownership formal with the government is the most urgent priority.
 Car registration is compulsory in our country, and the agency responsible for it is the Land Transportation Office (LTO).

-In fact, registering a car with the LTO is actually a long and tedious process.
-However, some car owners may not know that verifying the plate number is also essential, especially for those who intend to buy a second-hand vehicle.
+Then again, registering a car with the LTO is actually a long and tedious process.
+On top of that, some car owners may not know that verifying the plate number is also essential, especially for those who have bought a second-hand vehicle.

-Verification of a car’s plate number helps you know to whom a car is registered or if that car is alarmed in the LTO as a carnapped or hot car; or whether it has a bad record in the LTO in aspect of driver apprehension.
-So, how to do the LTO plate check?
+Afterl all, by verifying a car’s plate number, one can be made aware as to whom a car is registered to, or wether that car has been tagged by the LTO as a carnapped or hot car; or whether it has a bad record in the LTO in aspect of driver apprehension.
+So, how to does one perform the LTO plate check?

 1. How to verify plate number in LTO online

 At the moment, LTO already has a system that allows you to text LTO to check plate number.
 All you need to do is using your cellphone to key in: